VAAADIM123/KOII-Discord-Wordi-Bot/README.md

 </p>

 Discord Bot for playing wordle.
 You can either add my bot (which will be generally running 24/7 outside of bug fixes) or add your own.
+07.05.24 updated to use random words lenght from 3 to 10(currently on test version in separate folder)

 ## How to play